 Roman especially, but Lemonaid to a great degree as well, offer fantastic customer support and make it easy to consult with a doctor on the patient’s schedule, regardless of where they live.
 That said, neither service is intended to be used for urgent care.

-Why telemdicine is transforming healthcare
+Why telemedicine is transforming healthcare

 The word ‘disruption’ gets thrown around far too carelessly in the ‘move fast and break things’ world of modern tech, and you have to be careful when it comes to healthcare.
 But innovative companies like Roman Health and Lemonaid are truly disrupting the delivery of a subset of prescription medications.

 Luckily for men, this subset is one that covers a lot of embarrassing cases that you likely want to take care of without an awkward conversation with your doctor face to face.
 And the list of telehealth services you can get is practically growing by the day.

 Lemonaid vs Roman: So which do we recommend?